-3.10 Controller
+3.11 Controller

-The rechargeable lithium ion (Li-ion) controller battery is housed inside the controller, accessible by the battery door at the back of the controller.
+The controller's rechargeable lithium ion (Li-ion) battery is housed inside the controller, accessible by the battery door on the back of the controller.
 The controller battery is pre-attached to the controller, and shouldn't be disconnected unless:

-- You plan to store the controller for over three months without using it.
-In this case, disconnect the battery from the controller and leave the battery inside the controller to store it. - You need to switch the controller battery for a new or upgraded controller battery.
-Upgraded controller batteries with double the capacity are available from store.3dr.com.
+• You plan to store the controller for over three months without using it.
+In this case, disconnect the battery from the controller and leave the battery inside the controller to store it.

+• You need to replace or upgrade the controller battery.
+Upgraded controller batteries with double the capacity are available from store.3dr.com or an authorized retailer.
 In the case where you need to store the extra controller battery, store it in location where it will not come into contact with metal objects or other batteries.
 If the battery's connector comes into contact with a metal object, it can short circuit the battery and cause a fire.

 Keep the controller away from liquids, fire, microwaves, and other hazardous or combustible materials.
 Don't expose the controller to extreme temperatures.
-The controller functions optimally when used in -4° F to 140° F. If the controller is hot to the touch, wait for it to cool before using or charging.

-Perform periodic visual inspections of the controller battery to check for any damage, and handle the controller battery using the same safety precautions as the Solo Smart Battery.
+If the controller is hot to the touch, wait for it to cool before using or charging.
+Perform periodic visual inspections of the controller battery to check for any damage, and handle the controller battery using the same safety precautions as the flight battery.

-3.11 Antenna Configuration
+3.12 Antenna Configuration